nobiot/md-roam/README.md

 (setq org-roam-file-extensions '("org" "md"))
 ```

-As of commit `095c771`, `md-roam` uses `org-roam-title-sources` variable to exract the titles of markdown files.
-This is done via function `org-roam-titles-mdtitle` defined in `md-roam.el`.
-The name is required by `org-roam`.
+As of commit `5f24103`, `md-roam` uses `org-roam-title-sources` variable to exract the titles and aliases of markdown files.
+This is done via function `org-roam-titles-mdtitle` and `org-roam-titles-mdalias` respectively.
+They are defined in `md-roam.el`.
 Set the following variable.
-The important part is to set `mdtitle`.
+The important part is to set `mdtitle` and `mdalias`.
 The sequence determines the priority (left-most is the highest priority).

 ```
-(setq org-roam-title-sources '((mdtitle title headline) alias)
+(setq org-roam-title-sources '((mdtitle title headline) (mdalias alias)
 ```

 I use [Doom Emacs](https://github.com/hlissner/doom-emacs/blob/develop/docs/getting_started.org#installing-packages-from-external-sources).